SuadeLabs/fire/documentation/properties/relationship.md

 # relationship

 ---
+The **relationship** is used to describe the link betweek two entities.
+There are two categories:
+- The relationship between an entity (customer, issuer or guarantor) and it's ultimate parent.
+- The relationship between an entity (customer, issuer or guarantor) and the reporting_entity.

+An entity can be a **parent_branch** or a **parent_subsidiary** of its ultimate parent.

+If the entity and the reporting_entity are directly linked, the former can be a **branch**, **subsidiary**, **parent** or **head_office** of the latter.

+If the entity and the reporting_entity are not directly linked, the former can be a **parent_subsidiary** or **parent_branch**.

 ### parent
 Any undertaking which is not itself a subsidiary of another undertaking and/or effectively exercises a dominant influence over another undertaking.
 See first paragraph of subsidiary definition.

+### head_office
+It is a subcategory of parent that has control over one or many branch offices

 ### subsidiary
 Controlling interests in other entities.
 More specifically, from Article 1(1) of the [Directive on Consolidated Accounts][dir-83-349]: